trouvaiilx/Personal-Projects/README.md

 # First README File

-This is my first time creation of a README markdown file from a terminal.
+Only contains README file.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is my first time creation of a README markdown file from a terminal.

 ## Getting Started